projectestac/odissea/html/lib/editor/atto/plugins/wiris/README.md

 ## Contributing

+We would love for you to contribute to this project and help make it better.

+As a contributor, the guidelines we would like you to follow are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+### Source code

-The Javascript source code of this Atto editor's button is located at `yui/src/button/button.js`.
+The Javascript source code of this Atto editor's button is located at `yui/src/button/button.js`, following Moodle's Atto development conventions.

 If you plan to make changes on this code you will need to rebuild the Javascript files used by Moodle, in order to be executed.